 CCOR brings together researchers to conduct cost-effectiveness and outcomes research studies that are enhanced by the collaboration of experts from multiple disciplines, including the clinical specialties, biostatistics, economics, epidemiology, health behavior, health status measurement and health services.
 CCOR emphasizes:

-- The evaluation of alternative approaches to treatment, prevention, health promotion, and new technology; and
+- The evaluation of alternative approaches to treatment, prevention, health promotion, and new technology

 In addition, CCOR's research includes studies of applications of the social and behavioral sciences to find more effective ways to change the behavior of providers, patients and/or populations.
 CCOR offers researchers access to co-investigators from a broad range of disciplines.
 The Center facilitates access to large databases supported by programming expertise and software tools.
 It also provides support for economic analyses and survey research.
 Expertise is available in the measurement of quality of life, health status, health outcomes and patient and provider satisfaction.
 Finally, the Center provides access to research opportunities for fellows, residents and students.